Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-Consider $\varepsilon \geq 0$ and recall that $C \leq 0$ is a necessary condition to obtain trajectories that correspond to complete expanding or steady Ricci solitons and that $C=0$ is the Einstein case.
-Due to proposition \ref{PotentialFunctionOfExpandingRSAlongCohomOneFlow}, along any such trajectory the inequality $C+\varepsilon u \leq 0$ holds, which is strict in the non-Einstein case and as $u(0)=0$ is assumed, the conditions $C <0$ and $C + \varepsilon u < 0$ are equivalent.
+Fix $\varepsilon \geq 0$ and recall from section \ref{SectionConsequencesOfCompleteness} that $C \leq 0$ is a necessary condition to obtain trajectories that correspond to complete steady or expanding Ricci solitons and that $C=0$ is the Einstein case.
+Due to the initial conditions \eqref{InitialConditionsPotentialFunction} and proposition \ref{PotentialFunctionOfExpandingRSAlongCohomOneFlow}, the soliton potential satisfies $u, \dot{u} \leq 0$ if $C \leq 0,$ and away from the singular orbit equality can only occur in the Einstein case.